Impact

 Risk and Exploitability

-The CVSS score of 5.3 places the issue in the medium severity range.
-The EPSS score is not provided, and the vulnerability is not listed in CISA’s KEV catalog.
+The CVSS score of 5.9 places the issue in the medium severity range.
+The EPSS score of less than 1% indicates a low probability of exploitation, and the vulnerability is not listed in CISA’s KEV catalog.
 The likely attack vector is remote network access; an attacker must have the ability to initiate both an unencrypted and a TLS‑protected connection to the same host.
 If successful, the attacker can read the cleartext traffic, compromising confidentiality.
 The risk is therefore moderate, with the primary threat being exposure of sensitive data rather than full system compromise.

 OpenCVE Enrichment